robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 6. Install the CIRRENT™ Agent using sudo command
 7. Use sudo to provision your device by adding the unique provisioning and secret key for CIRRENT™ Agent

 Once in production, you will ship your products with CIRRENT™ Agent pre-installed.
-You can read more about the onboarding process for manufactured devices here.

 Dependencies
 ^^^^^^^^^^^^^^^